molgenis/molgenis-app-biobank-explorer/architecture.md

 - https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid

-### Create SVG for diagram
+## Create SVG for diagram

-Copy the diagram with the code block to an mmd file, then run the mermaid cli
+Copy the diagram without the code block to an mmd file, then run the mermaid cli

 - https://github.com/mermaidjs/mermaid.cli